Sravanimutluri/gitpractice/k8s/k8s.md

 * How to schedule a Pod on a Particular node
 * How to stop assigning more pods to a node
 * How to move all the pods running a node to other ndoe
+### 8.nWhen to use nodeSelector?
+* Sometimes, we may want to control which node the pod deploys to.
+To do that, we can constrain a Pod so that it can only run on particular set of nodes and the recommended approach is using nodeSelector as for the constraint.
+The nodeSelector is a field of PodSpec that specifies a map of key-value pairs.